DrThomasAger/smile/README.md

 If it doesn't use the name tag, that means it hasn't agreed to follow the instructions.

+What's more, now we've given the model strong initial steering tokens to shape its cascade of probabilities, the result is more alignment with the role.

+### How To Get Consistent Instruction Following With (: Smile

  In ***(: Smile***, we let the model know up front  that by providing the name tag, it agrees to abide by our instructions and role.